 Manage your AWS credentials

 You’ll want to secure not just your AWS environment, but any other environments where you pass or store AWS credentials.
 For example, if your engineers use a code repository like GitHub and store AWS tokens or hardcode AWS keys, it’s possible to commit these into a repo that is public or that can be breached.
 This is exactly what happened to Uber back in 2016, resulting in a breach that ultimately cost the company $148 million in fines.
 Uber by no means is an isolated case, either.
 We shared two stories in our February cloud security newsletter, one of which involved an AWS engineer at Amazon committing secrets potentially linked to internal systems.
 According to literature on the subject, as well as our own research, credential leaks of this nature are extremely common and likely happen daily.
 To minimize the chances of this happening, your organizations should scan your repositories before commits.
-Tools like our platform, Radar, can aid in doing this.
+Tools like Nightfall DLP for GitHub, can aid in doing this.